The Largest Marine Catastrophe on the Great Lakes

 The First Freighters Are Hit By 1913 Great Lakes Storm

 On Lake Huron, seventeen ships were on the water.
-The big freighters were tossed about by northeast winds blowing from seventy-five to eighty miles an hour.
+The giant freighters were tossed about by northeast winds blowing from seventy-five to eighty miles an hour.
 One of these steamers was “Charles S. Price,” which received more news coverage than any other ship.
 On Saturday morning, the Price, laden with soft coal, left Ashtabula, Ohio.

 When the freighter passed the town of St. Clair before dawn on Sunday morning, November 9, Second Mate Howard Mackley gave a short blast of the whistle as a signal to his young bride that he was passing, and in reply, she turned on an upstairs light in their home.
 By dawn, the Price was making its way up to Lake Huron.
 About noon Sunday, the Price was seen north of Harbor Beach by Capt.
 A. C. May of the Steamer H. B. Hawgood.
-On Monday afternoon, a big steel freighter was seen floating upside down in the lake about eight miles north and east of Lake Huron’s mouth.
-Many people were anxious to learn the steamer’s name, although it was generally believed to be the Regina.
+Then, on Monday afternoon, a giant steel freighter was seen floating upside down in the lake about eight miles north and east of Lake Huron’s mouth.
+Many people were anxious to learn the steamer’s name, although it was generally believed the Regina.

 The Charles S Price was built in 1910 at Lorain, Ohio.
 A steel bulk freighter, measuring 524 x 54 by Mahoning Steamship Co.
 6,322 tons gross.
-The Price was officially listed as lost in Lake Huron, approximately 8 miles north of Port Huron, with all hands, 27 men, and 1 woman.
+The Price was officially listed as lost in Lake Huron, approximately 8 miles north of Port Huron, with all hands, 27 men, and one woman.
 Capt.
 W. M Black, Chief Eng.
 John Groundwader.
 Its cargo was listed as coal.
 (2)